AMD-DEV-CONTEST/Embodied-AI-Challenge-AMD-Platform-2026-09/Radeon-Cloud-User-Guide/AMD_VLA_Contest_Compute_Rules_en.md

 Stage 2: 1,600 credits
 Use: continued training, multiple 10k-step directional tests, or one complete 30k-step training run

-Unified evaluation after the contest: 100 tasks × 100 episodes; about 758 credits/team on 4 GPUs or 1,217 credits/team on 8 GPUs, excluding instance startup, retries, and evaluation failures
+Unified evaluation after the contest: 100 tasks × 100 episodes; about 400 credits/team on either 4 GPUs or 8 GPUs, excluding instance startup, retries, and evaluation failures

 Queue unit: team
 Duplicate queue entries by the same team: not allowed